oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 sudo reboot
 ```

-NOTE: At the time of writing this guide, 550 is the latest version of the driver.
-Navigate to https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa to check what is the latest version of the driver then replace the `driver-550` part with the version you would like to install.
+NOTE: At the time of writing this guide, 550 is the latest version of the driver available on the repository.

+Navigate to https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa to check what the latest version of the driver is, then replace the `driver-550` part with the version you would like to install.

 3. Once the system has rebooted, run `nvidia-smi` to confirm that the driver has been installed with no issues.